Sufficient symmetry conditions for free boundary minimal annuli to be the critical catenoid: Introduction

-In this paper, we first consider the uniqueness problem of embedded free boundary minimal annuli in a half-ball as follows.
-For the condition on the boundary, see Remark \ref{rmk:boundary condition} in Section \ref{sec:symmetry by planes}. \begin{theorem} Let $\Sigma'$ be an embedded free boundary minimal annulus in $\mathbb{B}^3\cap \{x_3\ge 0\}$.
-If one boundary component is contained in the open hemisphere and the other boundary component is contained in the equatorial disk, then $\Sigma'$ is congruent to the half of the critical catenoid, $\Sigma_c\cap \{x_3\ge0\}$. \end{theorem} The main idea of the proof comes from the existence of a coordinate plane with the following properties: This plane does not meet $\partial \Sigma$ (Proposition \ref{prop:nointersection}) and every plane perpendicular to this plane intersects each boundary component of $\Sigma$ in at most two points (Corollary \ref{cor:plane}).
-This observation is derived from the convexity of the boundary components of $\Sigma$ and the concept of the $flux$ for minimal surfaces (see Section \ref{sec:properties of boundary}).
+As a corollary, we have a uniqueness result for embedded free boundary minimal annuli in a half-ball as follows. \begin{corollary} Let $\Sigma'$ be an embedded free boundary minimal annulus in $\mathbb{B}^3\cap \{x_3\ge 0\}$.
+If one boundary component is contained in the open hemisphere and the other boundary component is contained in the equatorial disk, then $\Sigma'$ is congruent to the half of the critical catenoid, $\Sigma_c\cap \{x_3\ge0\}$. \end{corollary}

-Furthermore, we establish the following symmetry principle which implies a boundary symmetry of $\Sigma$ generates a global symmetry (for a generalized version of this theorem, see Theorem \ref{thm:symmetry principle}). \begin{theorem} Let $O(3)$ be the three-dimensional orthogonal group.
-If $\partial \Sigma$ is invariant under $A\in O(3)$, then $\Sigma$ is invariant under $A$. \end{theorem}